grifcj/stm32-can/README.md

 # Overview
 This repo contains code for testing CAN functionality with Renode.
-See below for instructions on building embedded binaries.

-At time of this writing, STMCAN peripheral and CANHub has some minor errors which cause Renode to crash.
+Currently, the STMCAN peripheral and CANHub provided with Renode have some minor errors which cause Renode to crash.
 Instructions to build custom renode are provided.

-Once you have binaries and custom renode, then the test scripts can be executed.
+Once you have embedded binaries and custom renode, then the renode scripts can be executed which demonstrate CAN communication.

 ### Tool versions
-For reference, the major tools/resources and their versions
+Major tools/resources and their versions used while testing

 * ubuntu 20.04
 * make 4.2.1